-The SMART Center Project aims to create a common core structure for reporting child maltreatment which states and organizations may be able to use in efforts to create a better system of maltreatment reporting and modeling across state lines to improve child social and health outcomes.
+The Data SMART Project aims to create a common core structure for reporting child maltreatment which states and organizations may be able to use in efforts to create a better system of maltreatment reporting and modeling across state lines to improve child social and health outcomes.

 Different jurisdictions like states, territories, and Nations have developed their own definitions of what constitutes child abuse for the purposes of removing children from their families or prosecuting a criminal charge.